 Publicis has debuted its first work for Chevrolet’s Malibu, Equinox and Traverse models since winning that car assignment from General Motors in December.

-Gone is spokesman and Fox NFL analyst Howie Long, as well as “The American revolution” tagline used in previous work created by Chevy’s longtime lead agency, Interpublic’s Campbell-Ewald.
+Chevy spokesman Fox NFL analyst Howie Long is not appearing in the current round of ads.
+“The American revolution” tagline used in previous work, created by Chevy’s longtime lead agency, Interpublic’s Campbell-Ewald, is also on hiatus.
 Instead, 30-second TV spots, via Publicis in Dallas and Seattle, display a human touch.
 The ads tie the relaunched car models to the people who use them.

 In one ad dubbed “Breadcrumbs,” a balloon tied to an Equinox invites a couple of children to look in the glove box, which sets off a scavenger hunt in the car.
 The kids find hidden DVDs that they watch on the backseat entertainment system.
 Their dad (who hid the discs) calls to wish them a good trip, which conveniently highlights the backseat phone speakers, as the children drive away with mom.